mandatoryhashtags/Gen6/Veilbound/Chapter-4-Skills.md

      - **Developing a hypothesis:** Formulating a testable scientific hypothesis.
 (TN 20)
      - **Making a discovery:** Uncovering a significant scientific breakthrough.
 (TN 25)

-14. **Mysticism (LOG)**
+14. **Occult (LOG)**
-   - **Description:** Mysticism involves knowledge and practice of magical, spiritual, and occult traditions.
+   - **Description:** Occult involves knowledge and practice of magical, spiritual, and occult traditions.
 This skill includes understanding rituals, casting spells, and communing with supernatural entities.
 Characters proficient in mysticism can harness mystical energies and interact with the arcane.
    - **Example Focuses:** Religion, Cultural, Voodoo, Old Ones, Arcana
    - **Example Usages:**
      - **Performing a ritual:** Conducting a mystical ritual to achieve a specific effect.
 (TN 10)